sourcegilmar/Decorador/README.md

 # Decorador
 This is a approach for design pattern DECORATOR.
-Basicamente it shows The objects composit and how to implement the Open-Closed principle.
+Basically it shows The objects composit and how to implement the Open-Closed principle.
 It based upon: Use a cabeça com padrões de projeto, Eric Freeman & Elizabeth Freeman This project aims to assist students in design pattern classes.